andriesfc/result-for-kotlin/README.md

 | do not take | `r.takeSuccessUnless(predicate)` | `r.takeUnless(predicate)`    |

-## 1.2.
-Usage Patterns `resultk.Result` promotes
+## Usage Patterns `resultk.Result` promotes

 This library is best use in functional manner.
 Keeping to the functional style means that error and success processing will always be restricted, and managed by the library.
 Only when something truly unexpected happens will control flow  exit the happy path.

-> It also important to note that using functional call style unifies both, the expected output flow, and the error flow in one “happy path”.
+> It also important to note that using functional call style unifies both, the expected output flow, and the error flow in one "happy path".

-## 1.3.
-Advance Modeling of error Codes.
+## Advance Modeling of error Codes.

 The `resultk.Result` removes most of the burden to use exceptions as error modelling on a domain.
 This opens up the door for a more expressive modeling.